CSC207-UofT/course-project-team-scouts/phase2/design_document.md

   - The user is not forced to depend on methods it does not use in our code.
     - For instance, the `InputPlayerName` and `InputPlayerAttributes` classes extend the `InputData` interface, therefore, when a client wants to search for a player by name, it does not need to worry about inputting attributes.
   - Additionally, all of our classes are specific enough that they only implement methods that they require, and we have avoided abstract classes or interfaces that enforce unnecessary methods.
-    - *e.g.* Our `InputAdapter` interface only requires a `dataDump` method, which takes in a database file, to be implemented.
-It is up to the concrete adapter class to decide what other methods (like `makeHashMap`) are necessary for proper functionality.
+    - *e.g.* Our `InputAdapter` interface only requires a `processFile` method, which takes in a database file, to be implemented.
+It is up to the concrete adapter class to decide what other methods (like `processRow` and `makeHashMap`) are necessary for proper functionality.
 - Dependency Inversion Principle
   - We tried as much as possible to introduce layers of abstraction between higher level and lower level classes, mostly by using interfaces.
   - For example, the `main` method of our program (in `CommandLine`) class could have depended directly on the concrete `CSVAdapter` class, but we applied Dependency Inversion by adding an interface (`InputAdapter`) between these classes.